 James McAvoy (Professor Charles Xavier), Michael Fassbender (Erik Lensherr/Magneto), Jennifer Lawrence (Raven/Mystique), Oscar Isaac (En Saban Nur/Apocalypse), Tye Sheridan (Scott Summer/Cyclops), Sophie Turner (Jean Grey), Evan Peters (Peter Maximoff/Quicksilver), Kodi Smit-McPhee (Kurt Wagner/Nightcrawler), Ben Hardy (Angel), Alexandra Shipp (Orora Monroe/Storm), Rose Byrne (Moira McTaggart), Nicholas Hoult (Hank McCoy/Beast), Lucas Till (Alex Summers/Havok), Olivia Munn (Psylocke), Josh Helman (Colonel William Stryker), Lana Condor (Jubilee), Tomas LeMarquis (Caliban), Hugh Jackman (Logan/Wolverine), Anthony Konechny (School Jock), Ally Sheedy (Scott’s Teacher)

 It is 1983.
 High school student Scott Summers discovers that his eyes can blast powerful beams of energy.
 His brother takes him to the Xavier School for Gifted Youngsters to find a means of dealing with this.
 In East Berlin, Mystique rescues Angel and Nightcrawler from where they are forced to fight in underground cage matches.
 A wanted international fugitive, Eric Lensherr is hiding under an assumed identity in Poland.
-He is exposed when he uses his powers to stop a piece of machinery falling on a co-worker but attempts to apprehend him end up killing his wife and daughter.
-In Cairo, CIA agent Moira McTaggart is present as archaeologists uncover the tomb of the powerful mutant En Sabah Nur who was worshipped as a god an Ancient Egyptians but was buried alive by his followers.
+He is exposed when he uses his powers to stop a piece of machinery falling on a co-worker.
+In the aftermath, attempts by the authorities to apprehend him end up killing his wife and daughter.
+In Cairo, CIA agent Moira McTaggart is present as archaeologists uncover the tomb of En Sabah Nur, a powerful mutant who was worshipped as a god an Ancient Egyptians but was buried alive by his followers.
 Freed, he is shocked to find that mutants no longer rule the world.
-Recruiting various mutants to his side, he enhances their powers and sets about rebuilding the world back into the image of the one he came from.
+Recruiting various mutants to his side, En Sabah Nur enhances their powers and sets about rebuilding the world back into the image of the one he came from.
 Doing so has the potential to destroy the world and pits the X-Men and his enhanced mutants against each other.

-In a pre-summer season that feels overloaded with superhero vehicles – Batman V Superman: Dawn of Justice (2016), Captain America: Civil War (2016), Deadpool – most of which seem to involve pitting superheroes against each other (as X-Men: Apocalypse also does) – one is starting to feel superhero fatigue.
+In a summer season that felt overloaded with superhero vehicles – Batman V Superman: Dawn of Justice (2016), Captain America: Civil War (2016), Deadpool – most of which seem to involve pitting superheroes against each other (as X-Men: Apocalypse also does) – one started to feel superhero fatigue.
 It is, one suspects, this that led to X-Men: Apocalypse‘s lukewarm box-office, coming as it did on the tail of these other juggernauts.
-The X-Men franchise has also devolved into a lesser cousin to the Marvel Cinematic Universe – one involving a sprawling character ensemble, including a double casting, as well as an internal continuity that is constantly being thrown up in the air or disregarded.
-As opposed to the Marvel Cinematic Universe where the characters are tightly controlled and their arcs planned out years in advance, the X-Men characters here seem to change with the whims of the particular creative hand.
+The X-Men franchise has also devolved into a lesser cousin to the Marvel Cinematic Universe – one involving a sprawling character ensemble, including a double casting of young and old versions of the characters, as well as an internal continuity that is constantly being thrown up in the air or disregarded.
+As opposed to the Marvel Cinematic Universe where the characters are tightly controlled and their arcs planned out years in advance, the X-Men characters seem to change with the whims of the particular creative hand.